Current Planned Developments in Greater Estero

 The Development on the Northwest corner of US 41 and Coconut Road (Woodfield Development)

 South Carolina-based developers Woodfield Development and ELV Associates now own the land (previously owned by Lee Health), which was acquired for $32.6M.
-The 45.6-acre development is located at the northwest corner of U.S. 41 and Coconut Road in Estero.
+The 45.6-acre Development is located at the northwest corner of US 41 and Coconut Road in Estero.
 The mixed-use development, Woodfield Estero, is planned for 596 residential dwelling units, offices, retail, restaurants, and related uses.
-The buildings will be designed in an elegant, timeless Spanish Colonial Revival architecture.

-The site has a 7.6-acre indigenous preserve area along the western and northern boundaries and some existing street infrastructure, including one access point from Coconut Road at Walden Center Drive.
-The plans have specified the integration of a roundabout.
+The site has a 7.6-acre indigenous preserve along the western and northern boundaries, as well as existing street infrastructure, including one access point from Coconut Road at Walden Center Drive, constructed as part of a previous development plan.

-Building aesthetics will feature a harmonious blend of two, three, and four-story structures adorned in taupe and linen, complemented by dark bronze accents.
+The building’s aesthetics will feature a harmonious blend of two-, three-, and four-story structures adorned in taupe and linen, complemented by dark bronze accents.
 With a maximum height of 70 feet (excluding architectural features), the design ensures a balanced skyline.
-Notably, the two-story clubhouse will boast a picturesque waterfront view, enhancing the community’s appeal.
+Notably, the two-story Clubhouse will boast a picturesque waterfront view, enhancing the community’s appeal.

 The Hospital Corp of America’s Property East of US 41, North of Hertz – “Northpoint”